Water Health Educator

 Although some of residual cyanide in tailings does get naturally broken down, there still remains a significant amount of cyanide that is unaccounted for.
 In addition, cyanides can readily react with other elements and form hundreds of chemical compounds.
 Both of these facts make cyanide waste a concern to human health.

-South Africa: Mining for Economy,
+South Africa: Mining for Economy, but Destroying Communities

 by Jason Zheng

 Acid mine drainage (also sometimes referred to as acid rock drainage) is a well-understood process2 and arises primarily when the mineral pyrite (‘fool’s gold’) comes into contact with oxygenated water.
 The pyrite undergoes oxidation in a two-stage process, the first producing sulfuric acid and ferrous sulfate and the second orange-red ferric hydroxide and more sulfuric acid.
 Pyrite is a common minor constituent in many mineral deposits and is associated with our coal (it is the main host of sulfur in coal, the source of acid rain) and the gold deposits of the Witwatersrand Basin.
 During normal weathering of these mineral deposits, acid is produced but at a very slow rate, so slow that natural neutralization processes readily remove the acidity.

 Since the discovery of gold in 1886, mining has taken place in three underground basins, East, Central and West Rand, in the Witwatersrand area in the Province of Gauteng.
 Gold was the driving force of the economic growth in South Africa for many years.
 During this time the more than 120 mines would have been required to pump out the water that had entered the mines in order to allow for safe mining conditions.
 As the mine’s minerals became exhausted, they became abandoned, thus causing the voids of the mine to be filled with water.